How To Apply For Restoration Of Status Canada?

 Out of status in Canada what can I do?

-When regaining your status as a worker or student in Canada, look at a few scenarios if you are an out-of-status in Canada.
+When regaining your status as a worker or student in Canada, look at a few scenarios to see if you are out of status in Canada.
 Keep in mind that every condition is different.
-Therefore, it’s crucial to speak with a regulated CanadianĀ immigration consultant (RCIC) to decide the best course of action for your situation.
-For students who are out of status, consider the following restoration status possibilities:Ā
+Therefore, it’s crucial to speak with a regulated Canadian immigration consultant (RCIC) to decide the best course of action for your situation.
+For students who are out of status, consider the following restoration of status options:

 1. Apply Within 90 Days